ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 }
 ```

-NOTE: This task does not automatically configure itself to be part of your build lifecycle.
+>NOTE: This task does not automatically configure itself to be part of your build lifecycle.
 You will need to explicitly
-invoke it OR configure it as a dependency of some other task.
+>invoke it OR configure it as a dependency of some other task.

 ### Generating Client

-GraphQL client code is generated based on the provided queries that will be executed against target GraphQL `schemaFile`.
+GraphQL Kotlin client code is generated based on the provided queries that will be executed against target GraphQL `schemaFile`.
 Separate class is generated for each provided GraphQL query and are saved under specified `packageName`.
 When using default
 configuration and storing GraphQL queries under `src/main/resources` directories, task can be executed directly from the
 command line by explicitly providing required properties.